Starting guard out for Patriots; Bengals may be without top two receivers

 BENGALS: Ja’Marr Chase’s ongoing contract feud has dominated headlines ahead of Sunday’s season opener against the Patriots, and he’s now not the only Cincinnati wideout whose status for Week 1 is in doubt.

-Tee Higgins, missed the Bengals’ final Week 1 practice on Friday after popping up on the injury report Thursday with a hamstring injury.
+Tee Higgins missed the Bengals’ final Week 1 practice Friday after popping up on the injury report Thursday with a hamstring injury.
 He’s officially listed as doubtful for Sunday, while Chase is questionable (not injury-related).

 Higgins would be the No. 1 receiver on most teams.
 The 25-year-old has topped 900 receiving yards in three of his four pro seasons, averaging 63.5 yards per game and 14.3 yards per reception in his career.